Top Banana (video game): Reception

 British Channel 4 television programme GamesMaster reviewed Top Banana in episode five of season one; the reviewers were contestants on the game show, and gave Top Banana an overall score of 65%.
-Top Banana was reviewed by three reviewers with differing opinions on the game; one reviewer praised Top Banana's "great" music and "absolutely superb" graphics, while simultaneously calling the game 'unplayable', while another praised its 'original' environmental plot, but summarized Top Banana as "just another platformer with a beat 'em up in the middle."
-Another reviewer stated that "I've seen it all before, really."
+Top Banana was reviewed by three reviewers with differing opinions on the game; one reviewer praised Top Banana's "great" music and "absolutely superb" graphics, while simultaneously calling the game unplayable, while another praised its original environmental plot, but summarized Top Banana as "just another platformer with a beat 'em up in the middle."

-Legacy

-A demo for Top Banana is featured on Amiga Format issue #32's coverdisk.
-In November 1992 the game was included in Hex's release Global Chaos CDTV on the then new CD-ROM medium, alongside remixes of Top Banana's soundtrack.
+A retrospective review in Stuart Ashen's 2017 book Attack of the Flickering Skeletons: More Terrible Old Games You've Probably Never Heard Of describes the game as "a game very much rooted in early ninties rave culture from design to execution".
+Ashen called it a "badly executed platformer" and called its graphics "an utterly indecipherable, garbled mess".